 You can use SEO PowerSuite's Google penalty checker in combination with the WebSite Auditor tool to identify all the issues related to your content: duplicate titles and meta tags, thin content, keyword stuffing issues, etc. Use the tool to find duplicate issues site-wide or analyze on-page SEO for specific URLs.
 Edit your page in the Content Editor module to add on-page optimization changes and see your rankings grow.

-Here are the tools you need to identify and recover
+Here are the tools you need to identify and

 from any Google Penalty